madeleinevlt/Fold_U/README.md

 conda install -c bioconda blast-legacy
 ```

-4. **MODELLER** is also required, and can be installed easily with Conda :
+4. **MODELLER** is also required, and can be installed easily with Conda.
+You need to register to get a license key [here](https://salilab.org/modeller/registration.html), and follow instructions during installation to insert license key in the program.
 ```
 conda install -c salilab modeller
 ```
-You need to register to get a license key [here](https://salilab.org/modeller/registration.html), and follow instructions during installation to insert license key in the program.

 5. If necessary, change the paths in the header of the following scripts : `bin/psipred.4.02/runpsipred` and `bin/psipred.4.02/runpsipred_single`